Fall Simmering Recipes

 Ingredients

-• Apples: Sweet fresh base aroma
+• Apples 2-3, sliced: Create a sweet, fresh base aroma

-• Cinnamon sticks: Warm and comforting scent
+• Cinnamon sticks 2: Add a warm, comforting scent

 Equipment